 Rental Assistance to those impacted by COVID-19 will continue to be provided by the Salvation Army who received an allocation of \$39,000 in CDBG-CV-1 and \$20,000 in CDBG-CV-3 funding from the City.
 In 2022, the City also allocated \$45,000 in CV-1 funds to KidsFirst for a Rental/Mortgage/Utility Assistance program.
 St Vincent De Paul also received an allocation of \$92,713.02 in CV-3 funds to provide Rental and Utility Assistance to Rocklin residents.
 The Gathering Inn was also allocated \$142,274.98 in CV-3 Funds to provide Direct Services to Rocklin Homeless due to COVID (Housing, Case Management, Drivers, Transportation, Food, Shelter, Day Services) / Rental Assistance.
-TGI has requested \$65,000 in funding.
-We anticipate their funding request will be provided from the LMHA Fund with an emphasis for use on Homeless Prevention and Rapid Rehousing.
-Approval of LMHA funding for TGI is subject to City Council approval as part of the City's FY 2024/2025 overall budget process.
+TGI typically requests \$60,000 - \$65,000 per year.
+We anticipate their funding request would be provided from the LMHA Fund with an emphasis for use on Homeless Prevention and Rapid Rehousing.
+Due to the limit on services that can be funded from CDBG, recommended funding in 2023 for the Salvation Army's Rental Assistance Program is also anticipated to be from LMHA funds in the amount of \$25,000.
+Approval of LMHA funding for TGI and Salvation Army is subject to City Council approval as part of the City's FY 2024/2025 overall budget process.